kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 * Describe the Curation Process.
 Include a list of the initial and final validation errors and warnings.
 See data processing flow diagram and BIDS validation list.
 * Describe additions, deletions, and metadata changes (if any).
 Used cubids-add-nifti-info, cubids-remove-metadata-fields as described [here](https://pennlinc.github.io/docs/TheWay/CuratingBIDSonDisk/).
 Metadata fields removed include patient sex, acquisition datetime & weight.
-Looked at summary.csv to remove faulty IntendedFor (eg: sub 99949 had an IntendedFor in their dwi) and re-curate subjects with unused fmaps in Flywheel and manually fix on cubics.
+Looked at summary.csv to remove faulty IntendedFor (eg: sub 99949 had an IntendedFor in their dwi) and re-curate subjects with unused fmaps in Flywheel and manually fix on cubics by making sure all fieldmaps had the same values in IntendedFor.

 ### Preprocessing Pipelines
 * For each pipeline (e.g. QSIPrep, fMRIPrep, XCP, C-PAC), please fill out the following information: